HEPiX-Forum/hepix-forum.github.io/_benchmarking/how_to_run_HS23.md

 ## Run the HEP Benchmark Suite

 While it is possible to install HEPScore23 standalone (see later), it is recommended to use the HEP Benchmark Suite alongside HEPScore23 to include in the benchmark report metadata about the server's running conditions.
 The metadata includes details about the server's CPU, RAM, disks, IP addresses, and other relevant information.

-In future versions of the suite, there will be the capability to configure additional measurement plugins, expanding the functionality beyond its current state.
-These new plugins will include options such as an energy consumption plugin or a load and memory usage plugin.
+**Starting from version 3.0, the Suite includes plugins to extend functionality, such as power consumption, system load and memory usage monitoring.
+More details about these plugins can be found [here](https://gitlab.cern.ch/hep-benchmarks/hep-benchmark-suite/-/blob/master/hepbenchmarksuite/plugins/README.md?ref_type=heads).**

 The HEP Benchmark Suite can be installed using pip and git.